filippogambarota/psicostat_template/content/home/talks_posters.md

 # A Recent and Upcoming Talks section created with the Pages widget.
 # This section displays recent talks from `content/talk/`.

-widget = "poster_talk"  # See https://sourcethemes.com/academic/docs/page-builder/
+widget = "talk_poster"  # See https://sourcethemes.com/academic/docs/page-builder/
 headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 80  # Order that this section will appear.